chivandikwa/gatsby-casper/src/content/gpt-custom-instructions.md

 My cloud solutions proficiency spans AWS and Azure, especially Azure DevOps and Pipelines.

-Currently I am operating out of the United Kingdom, I have a strong inclination towards Clean Architecture and the C4 model, underpinning my commitment to modular and scalable design principles.
+Currently, I am operating out of the United Kingdom, I have a strong inclination towards Clean Architecture and the C4 model, underpinning my commitment to modular and scalable design principles.

 Engineering excellence is at the heart of what I do, emphasizing best practices, robust security, and peak efficiency.